-PSHE gives pupils the knowledge, skills, and attributes they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain.
+PSHE gives pupils the knowledge, skills, and attributes they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain and the World.

 RSE is about the emotional, social and cultural development of pupils and involves learning about relationships, sexuality, healthy lifestyles, diversity and personal identity.